 CREATE A GESTURE OF RECONCILIATION

 - Create a Song

 - Other Gestures

 Commemorative Wooden Tiles

 From the beginning of Project of Heart the first act of reconciliation has been the decorating of small wooden tiles that have been installed in various commemoration exhibits across Canada.
 In the beginning the tiles were colored black on the edges as memorials for children who died in Indian Residential Schools.
 Later in the evolution of Project of Heart some participants chose to color the sides of the tiles with a color other than black to honor survivors and their families.
-If you would like to continue to create tile exhibits, click here to find the instructions for the tile decoration as well as information about how and where to purchase tiles for your school or organization, please follow this link to Junction Gore, a Canadian supplier in Ottawa.
+If you would like to continue to create tile exhibits, click here to find the instructions for the tile decoration.
+For more information about purchasing tiles in Canada for your school or organization, please follow this link to Junction Gore, a Canadian supplier in Ottawa.